2006 United States Senate election in Pennsylvania: Disqualified

 Romanelli was removed from the ballot by a Commonwealth Court judge on September 25, 2006, following a challenge from Democrats for failing to collect enough valid signatures required of third-party candidates.
-He lost the appeal to the state Supreme Court challenging the required number of signatures, on October 3, 2006 Carl Romanelli was ordered to pay more than $80,000 in legal fees stemming from his failed effort to make the ballot.
+He lost the appeal to the state Supreme Court challenging the required number of signatures, on October 3, 2006, Romanelli was ordered to pay more than $80,000 in legal fees stemming from his failed effort to make the ballot.

 Campaign

 Santorum's support for Arlen Specter

 Republican strategists took Santorum's primary result in 2006 as a bad omen, in which he ran unopposed for the Republican nomination.
 Republican gubernatorial nominee Lynn Swann, also unopposed, garnered 22,000 more votes statewide than Santorum in the primary, meaning thousands of Republican voters abstained from endorsing Santorum for another Senate term.
 This may have been partly due to Santorum's support for Arlen Specter over Congressman Pat Toomey in the 2004 Republican primary for the U.S. Senate.
 Even though Santorum was only slightly less conservative than Toomey, he joined virtually all of the state and national Republican establishment in supporting the moderate Specter.
 This led many socially and fiscally conservative Republicans to consider Santorum's support of Specter to be a betrayal of their cause.
 However, Santorum said he supported Specter to avoid risking a Toomey loss in the general election, which would have prevented President George W. Bush's judicial nominees from Senate confirmation.
 Santorum says Supreme Court Justice Samuel Alito would not have been confirmed without the help of Specter, who was chairman of the Senate Judiciary Committee at the time.